HMS Pembroke (1694)

 HMS Pembroke was a 60-gun fourth-rate ship of the line of the Royal Navy, launched at Deptford on 22 November 1694.

 Pembroke was captured by French warships in the Mediterranean in 1709, recaptured in 1711, and finally sold to Spain in Genoa in 1713 and renamed Lanfranco.
-She saw action in the Siege of Barcelona under D. Andrés del Pez and participated in the expeditions to Genoa in 1714, to Majorca in 1715, and to South America in 1716.
+She saw action in the Siege of Barcelona under D. Andrés del Pez and participated in the expeditions to Genoa in 1714, to Mallorca in 1715, and to South America in 1716.
 In 1718 she captured two French privateer frigates off Montevideo.
 She sank shortly after in Buenos Aires.

 The Pembroke's bell

 Since the 1960s, the bell from Pembroke has served as a church bell at St. Bride's Anglican church in the town of Ōtorohanga, New Zealand.
 It was given to the church on its construction by a local family, the Westmacotts, and it was used for every service.
 The bell, which weighs 150 kg, was reported stolen from the church in the week beginning 13 June 2011.
 The bell's clapper, which was removed between uses is still in the church's possession.
 The bell was found by scrap metal merchants and returned.